Where on Earth

-My name is Nat and I wear a lot of hats: French teacher, runner, world traveler, chronic reader, closeted spirit junkie, dilettante photographer, amateur writer...
+My name is Nat and I wear a lot of hats: French teacher, runner, world traveler, chronic reader, spiritual junkie, amateur photographer and writer...

-Frequently found huddled on my futon with my nose in a book --glass of wine in hand-- or playing in the Canadian Rockies, flask of wine in backpack.
+Frequently found snuggled with my nose in a book --glass of wine in hand-- or playing in the Canadian Rockies, flask of wine in backpack.

 I am neither a professional writer or an expert photographer;

 I simply love both my hobbies and enjoy sharing them with kindred souls.